fANZYo/SimonGame/README.md

 ## Known Bugs

 * Pressing the start button more than once will start a new game for each click
-* Players can start the their sequence while the game is showing it
+* Players can start their sequence while the game is showing it